search

 Trading Hours for Exness FX Currency Pairs

-Stock Summer Time
+Stock Summer Hours

 Winter Hours

-FX currency pairs Mon 6:05 a.m. – Sat 5:59 a.m.
-Mon 7:05 AM – Sat 6:59 AM
+FX Currency Pairs Mon 6:05 a.m. – Sat 5:59 a.m.
+Mon 7:05 a.m. – Sat 6:59 a.m.

 USD/CNH